EGI-Federation/documentation/content/en/users/getting-started/cli/_index.md

 #### Setting environment variables for external tools

-Some FedCloud commands generate output that contains shell commands to set environment variables with the returned result:
+Some FedCloud commands generate output that contains bash shell commands to set environment variables with the returned result:

 <!-- markdownlint-disable line-length -->
 ```shell